Nanoelectronics

 Nanoelectronics refers to the use of nanotechnology in electronic components.
 The term covers a diverse set of devices and materials, with the common characteristic that they are so small that inter-atomic interactions and quantum mechanical properties need to be studied extensively.
-Some of these candidates include: hybrid molecular/semiconductor electronics, one-dimensional nanotubes/nanowires (e.g. silicon nanowires or carbon nanotubes) or advanced molecular electronics.
+Some of these candidates include: hybrid molecular/semiconductor electronics, one-dimensional nanotubes/nanowires (e.g. carbon nanotube or silicon nanowires) or advanced molecular electronics.

 Nanoelectronic devices have critical dimensions with a size range between 1 nm and 100 nm.
 Recent silicon MOSFET (metal–oxide–semiconductor field-effect transistor, or MOS transistor) technology generations are already within this regime, including 22 nanometers CMOS (complementary MOS) nodes and succeeding 14 nm, 10 nm and 7 nm FinFET (fin field-effect transistor) generations.
 Nanoelectronics is sometimes considered as disruptive technology because present candidates are significantly different from traditional transistors.

 Fundamental concepts

 In 1965, Gordon Moore observed that silicon transistors were undergoing a continual process of scaling downward, an observation which was later codified as Moore's law.
 Since his observation, transistor minimum feature sizes have decreased from 10 micrometers to the 10 nm range as of 2019.
 Note that the technology node doesn't directly represent the minimum feature size.
 The field of nanoelectronics aims to enable the continued realization of this law by using new methods and materials to build electronic devices with feature sizes on the nanoscale.